 These non-Christmas winter decor ideas are the perfect way to transition from Christmas to the New Year.
 No matter what your style, following these tips will ensure you'll be warm and cozy in your home all season long!

 After Christmas has passed and the decorations are all down, you may feel like you're in no man's land in terms of your current home decor.
 Spring is full of flowers and greenery, summer brings more vibrant colors, fall has warmth and coziness and then of course we have the grandeur of Christmas.
 But then what?
 Decorating your home in January may seem like it's not a "thing" but in fact, transitioning from what you already had out for Christmas into a cozy, inviting style for winter is very easy to do!

-Here’s my top 10 tips for embracing the winter season in your decor while ensuring your home doesn’t look like Christmas-town all season long!
+Here are my top 10 tips for embracing the winter season in your decor while ensuring your home doesn't look like Christmas-town all season long!

 Ditch The Red

 Pack away the red.
 Red is for Christmas.
 If we're talking non-Christmas winter decor, then we want to embrace a more neutral, cozy, rustic sort of vibe.
 That does not include holiday red!

 Continue to use your Christmas greenery and pinecones.
 Don't be afraid to leave those little baby Christmas tree (undecorated!) hanging around for a while longer.
 Place pinecones in a bowl for an instant vignette or centerpiece and keep those holiday candles burning all season long!